WILLIAM ROBINSON, EXECUTIVE DIRECTOR

 SCOTT GUGGENHEIMER, CHIEF OF PROGRAMS

-Scott Guggenheimer is the chief of programs of the Darden/Curry PLE.
+Scott Guggenheimer is the chief of programs of the UVA-PLE.
 Prior to his current role, Guggenheimer served as director of leadership development for District of Columbia Public Schools (DCPS) and, prior to that, as the executive director of African-American Teaching Fellows.

 In these roles, he has designed and delivered high-quality programming for college students, teachers, school administrators, and central office staff and senior leadership.
 At DCPS, he helped shape the leadership journey of aspiring principals, with the goal of providing the most powerful learning experience of their lives, thereby empowering new principals to work for transformative change in their schools.